Course Name: Wintonbury Hills Golf Course

 At 368 yards, the 16th is another neat par 4 featuring a completely blind teeshot over a plateau.
 This hole plays straightaway with OB lining the right and a fairly open left side.
 There’s only one bunker on this hole, but it’s prominently featured on a mound 210 yards in the right rough.

 After driving through dense forest, you arrive at the 190 yard par 3 17th.
 Featuring another Redan green, this hole offers plenty of bailout room right but beware of bunkers and a hazard on the left.

 After several strong holes in a row, the closing hole at Wintonbury Hills is rather underwhelming as a straightaway, flat 405 yard par 4.
 A hazard lines far right, while the left side is completely open with the 10th fairway.
 With the exception of a few tiny bunkers sprinkled throughout the rough, this is really a hole you can swing freely with driver.
 This green plays as a reverse Redan, with slopes left-to-right and back-to-front.

 General Comments: My experience with the staff at Wintonbury Hills was less than optimal, beginning with my attempt at a teetime.
 I called and was told “Singles shouldn’t be calling and are better off showing up at the course.
 The only teetime available is 11 AM.”
 Okay, whatever, I thought.
 I arrived at the course, and it was literally empty.
 Why couldn’t I play earlier?
 Furthermore, I was lectured at length by the cart guy about the rules in a pedantic fashion.

 While pace of play was fantastic the day I played, the practice facilities also left a lot to be desired.
-There’s a small practice green behind the clubhouse, but the range is down the street and you need to take a car to get there (carts weren’t allowed).
+There’s a small practice green behind the clubhouse, but the range is down the street and you need to take a car to get there (carts aren’t allowed).
 Speaking of carts, never before have I experienced such restrictive carts.
 The carts completely stop whenever you drive through rough and you’re forced to push them back on the fairway.
 This is one of my biggest golfing pet peeves and I would have walked had I known.